rdbliss/rdbliss.github.io/_posts/2019-02-14-ergonomics-in-computer-science.md

 ---

 In computer science we often care about *computational complexity*.
-How long will an algorithm take asymptotically?
+How long will an algorithm take to run?
 How will it perform on average?
 In essence, *how fast can we go?* Though this is an important consideration, it omits a crucial implementation detail: the human factor.
 Is the algorithm painful or tedious to write?
 Is it overly complicated for the average programmer?
 That is, *is it ergonomic to use?* It is easy to demand that performance trumps all, but this is a costly mistake.
-Tools and environments must account for human factors; programming languages are no exception.
+Tools and environments must account for human factors;
+programming languages are no exception.

 Ergonomics is the study of human relationship with work.
 It seeks to make necessary burdens easier and more enjoyable.
-This goal is based upon the observation that "long faces are not always efficient, nor are smiling ones idle"[^hancock] .
+This goal is based upon the observation that "long faces are not always efficient, nor are smiling ones idle"[^hancock].
 Ergonomics considers physical and psychological *human factors*, such as comfort and stress, respectively.
 It may, for example, suggest appropriate levels and types of lighting for the workplace to improve morale, or recommend chairs with a certain amount of back support to avoid long-term injury.
 This is all to improve the human condition and workplace efficiency.

 [^hancock]:
     ["On the Future of
     Work."](https://peterhancock.ucf.edu/on-the-future-of-work/) Peter Hancock,
     1997.

-It is important to remember ergonomics is not confined to study physical factors.
+Ergonomics is not confined to study physical factors.
 Beginning in the 1970s, researchers in ergonomics began to study *mental workload*.
 Roughly, this is how mentally taxing certain tasks are.
 If a worker's mental workload is too high, they are likely to make mistakes or "burnout" faster than a relaxed employee.
-The following is a more technical
+The following is a more technical definition:
-definition:

 > [Mental workload is] the relation between the function relating the mental resources demanded by a task and those resources available to be supplied by